 Despite the many uncertainties and adverse factors mentioned above, the economic momentum associated with strong consumption and robust investments is likely to continue in 2018.
-Real global economic output is expected to grow at a slightly higher rate.
-In this context, global trade is expected to provide support, in spite of protectionist measures - which will especially benefit emerging market economies.
-Inflation is expected to rise sharply, particularly in the euro zone and the US.
+Real global economic output for the full year 2018 is expected to grow at a slightly higher rate than in the previous year.
+Moreover, inflation is expected to rise markedly, particularly in the euro zone and the US.
 However, trends vary from region to region.
-Moreover, risks and uncertainty factors, were they to materialise to a substantial extent, could mute the economic development, or even cause recessive tendencies in various regions.
+Moreover, risks and uncertainty factors, were they to materialise to a substantial extent, could mute the economic development, or even cause recessive tendencies in certain regions.

-We expect slightly lower growth in the euro zone in 2018 than in 2017, albeit remaining high in historical comparison.
+We expect slightly lower overall growth in the euro zone for 2018 than in 2017, albeit remaining high in historical comparison.
 In line with our projections for the region as a whole, most of the euro zone countries relevant to Aareal Bank should show moderate to good economic development.
-In this connection, we must assume that the Netherlands and Spain will achieve high growth rates, albeit short of the previous year's levels.
+We must therefore assume that the Netherlands and Spain will achieve high growth rates, albeit short of the previous year's levels.
 We anticipate stable but robust growth in Germany and France, although growth is expected to be significantly lower than in the previous year.
 The Italian economy is expected to grow at a slightly lower level than in the previous year.
 Stimulus from the new government programme is not initially expected this year.

 In 2018, the economic development of the EU as a whole is anticipated to be similar to that of the euro zone countries.
 In the UK, we anticipate growth to be slightly lower than in the previous year.
 Brexit will continue to be a burden.
-The Polish economy is expected to continue growing strongly, albeit at a slightly weaker rate than in the previous year.
+The Polish economy is expected to maintain the strong growth seen in the previous year.
 Economic growth in Denmark is forecast to be markedly weaker than in 2017, but still at a good level.
-In Sweden, we expect last year's strong growth to continue.
+In Sweden, we expect last year's strong growth to continue, with this year's growth rate even higher.
 As far as Russia's economy is concerned, we expect a slightly higher growth rate in 2018 than in the previous year.

-In the US, the economy should grow at a slightly more dynamic pace in the current year on the basis of strong exports and high levels of investments as well as robust consumption.
-Whilst uncertainty remains concerning the direction of economic policy, the tax reform adopted in December 2017 is nonetheless likely to provide clearly positive impulses.
-Protectionist policies might have a dampening effect, on the other hand.
-In Canada, we anticipate a significantly lower rate of real economic output, compared to the previous year.
-The main factor here is that growth of consumer spending is getting less stronger.
+In the US, the economy should grow at a more dynamic pace in the current year on the basis of strong exports and high levels of investments as well as robust consumption.
+Whilst uncertainty regarding economic policy remains, especially concerning protectionist measures, the tax reform adopted in December 2017 is nonetheless likely to provide clearly positive impulses.
+In Canada, we anticipate a significantly lower rate of real global economic output, compared to the previous year.
+The main factor here is the slowdown in consumer spending.

-Following a year influenced, amongst others, by government intervention in China, we expect the trend of slowing real GDP growth rates to continue.
-Factors influencing economic development in China are the targeted reduction of over-capacity in heavy industry and the transition to an overall lower investment ratio.
-We are still witnessing uncertainty with regard to the increase of macroeconomic debt.
+In China, following a year influenced by government intervention, amongst others things, we expect the trend of slowing real GDP growth rates to continue.
+Factors influencing economic development in China are the targeted reduction of overcapacity in heavy industry and the transition to an overall lower investment ratio.
+We are still winessing uncertainty with regard to the increase of macroeconomic debt.
 Moreover, protectionist measures could also have a negative impact on trade.

-Against a backdrop of positive economic development, we expect most labour markets across the euro zone as well as in other European countries to register slowly decreasing to virtually stagnating unemployment rates for 2018.
+Against a backdrop of positive economic growth, we expect most labour markets across the euro zone as well as in other European countries to register slowly decreasing to virtually stagnating unemployment rates for 2018.
 The US unemployment rate is also likely to continue to fall moderately.